Sharmin Banu at Mt Rainier WA

 • The emotional shift that creates space for new behavior.

-• The insight that occurs later, during a walk, a meeting, or a hard conversation.
+• An insight that occurs later, during a walk, a meeting, or a hard conversation.

 The leaders I work with become more grounded, more focused, and more impactful.
 They make better decisions.
 They show up more fully—for their teams, their families, their missions, and themselves.